 This elective clerkship consists of participation in a medical mission to Kenya.
 The clerkship consists of predeparture didactic review sessions, country-specific medical language review, sessions regarding travel safety, and prevalence of disease/illnesses in the destination countries.
 In Kenya, time is spent providing supervised medical care.
 Knowledge of the destination country language is helpful but not required.
-Repeatable for credit with permission, up to 16 credits.
-Prerequisite: OMS-III or OMS-IV status.
+Repeatable for credit with permission.

-FMED 411c International Health: Dominican Republic (E) Clerkship
+FMED 411c International Health: Dominican Republic (E)

 This elective clerkship consists of participation in a medical mission to the Dominican Republic.
 The clerkship consists of predeparture didactic review sessions, country-specific medical language review, sessions regarding travel safety, and prevalence of disease/illnesses in the destination countries.
 In the Dominican Republic, time is spent providing supervised medical care.
 Knowledge of the destination country language is helpful but not required.
-Repeatable for credit with permission, up to 16 credits.
-Prerequisite: OMS-III or OMS-IV status.
-Credits: 0.5-4
+Repeatable for credit with permission.